Policy adopted August 1996

 - to support leisure reading and community needs beyond the university

 Highly specialized materials are purchased very selectively.
-Electronic access, OhioLINK borrowing, interlibrary loan or document delivery should be relied upon to provide more specialized information needed by researchers.
+Electronic access, OhioLINK borrowing, interlibrary Loan (ILL) or document delivery should be relied upon to provide more specialized information needed by researchers.

 These are essential factors that should be considered for any addition to the collection.
 Additional criteria applicable to special formats are listed in the sections dealing with those formats.